gemmaellis16/yoga-project/README.md

 ### **Main Image**

-The main image is of a yoga pose on the beach during sunset from the website Splash.
+The main image is of a yoga pose on the beach during sunset from the website unsplash.
 It creates a warm, calming feeling.
 The yoga pose is a simple pose that all abilities can perfrom so wouldn't put off any beginners or unconfident students.

 ### **Cover Text**